 When you are traveling by train in China, you will need to show them your passport, and you must have a valid Chinese visa.
 Even the Chinese need to show their ID cards to get onto the high-speed train system.

 - Buy on the online app 12306.cn – The train station has an official website where you can purchase tickets, but you will need to pick them up.
 And unless you have a way to pay in China, such as Alipay, this could prove more difficult and troublesome.
-To really understand this app, you should read and write Chinese or have someone who can help you navigate the site in Chinese.
+To understand this app, you should read and write in Chinese or have someone who can help you navigate the site in Chinese.

 - Ask for help – If you have a Chinese friend, ask them to help you as almost all Chinese now understand how to buy a high-speed train ticket or can easily figure out how.

 Train tickets in China usually are on sale about 28 days before you want to travel.
-So if you are looking to travel 6 months from now, you may need to wait until you are closer to your travel date actually to get the ticket.
+So if you are looking to travel 6 months from now, you may need to wait until you are closer to your travel date to get the ticket.

 Here are some travel agents you can check out to purchase your train tickets (click on their name to access their sites), Most of them seem to charge about 5 to 7 USD as a service charge for helping you purchase your train tickets.